draganm/l5db/rfc/0002-database_blocks.md

 # Motivation
 [motivation]: #motivation

-Just having one big piece of memory is not very useful, unless there is a methodology to organize the available memory into smaller pieces that can be used by the database.

-This RFC describes how l5db organizes the memory-mapped file into fix sized blocks.
+Plan for building the structure of l5db (spoiler alert!) is to use nested B-Trees with data at the lowest level leaves.
+Hence we are introducing notion of blocks as an atomic piece of information in l5db.

+Blocks solve following requirements.

+# Manageable chunks of data

+Just having one big piece of memory is not very useful for storing a B-Tree, since B-Tree operates on small chunks of memory for nodes, also data should be split into chunks with an upper bound in size, which will enable us to have streaming-like interface for processing large amounts of data (e.g. 100mb data as a leaf).

+# Memory management

+Memory mapped file enables us keep more data in our database than can be fitted into available RAM.
+Still, the available space will be exhausted really quickly if we don't have a strategy for allocating and re-using de-allocated parts of the file
+At the same time we should avoiding as much as possible memory fragmentation.
+Introducing blocks help with with task by fitting nicely into a buddy memory allocator method [1], that is also used by the Linux kernel.

 # Design
 [design]: #design